 - Bruising is severe.

-- The joint does not seem to work properly after the pain and swelling have gone down.
+- The joint does not seem to work properly or feels unstable after the pain and swelling have gone down.
 This may be a sign of an additional injury such as a torn tendon.

 - Symptoms and swelling do not gradually settle.
 Most sprains improve after a few days, and the pain gradually eases.
 However, the pain often takes several weeks to go completely, especially when you use the injured joint.